 - 14. What did the candlestick represent?

 - a.
 The fire of burnt offerings

 - b.
 The light of God's Word that leads us to life

 - c.
 Angels

 - d.
 The wisdom of priests

 - 15. What did the table of showbread symbolize?

+- a.
+How God meets our daily needs

 - b.
 The harvest feast

 - c.
 A sin offering

 - d.
 Nothing-it was there for priests to eat

 - 16. What did the altar of incense represent?

 - a.
 Bible study

 - b.
 Good deeds

 - c.
 The Law

 - d.
 Prayer

 - 17. Why was the veil between the presence of God and the people?

+- a.
+To symbolize the divorce and separation between a Holy God and sinful humanity

 - b.
 So people wouldn't be able to see what God looked like

 - c.
 So the high priest could worship without anyone looking

 - d.
 To remind people that God is a mystery

 - 18. How does the veil express the theme of the Old Testament?

 - a.
 Only priests can know the secrets of God.

 - b.
 God will always be hidden from people.

 - c.
 The separation between God and humanity is why we need a Savior.

 - d.
 God punishes sinners by keeping them out of temples.

 - 19. Who is our Great High Priest?

 - a.
 The oldest person in the family

 - b.
 The oldest person at the temple

 - c.
 Moses

 - d.
 Jesus

-20. What is the meaning of the tent of worship (circle all that apply)?
+- 20. What is the meaning of the tent of worship (circle all that apply)?

-a.
+- a.
 To teach God's people how to be forgiven and to worship.

-b.
+- b.
 It is a symbolical picture of Jesus Christ.

-c.
+- c.
 We need to go to a tent of worship and ask a priest to pray for us.

-d.
+- d.
 Once delivered from the bondage of sin, we are to know and worship our deliverer.